← Guides

 Impact of loading speed on Shopify conversions

-What are the elements hindering this optimization on Shopify?
+What elements hinder this optimization on Shopify?
 From image optimization to server performance, every aspect plays a significant role.
-A fast loading time reduces the bounce rate, promotes retention, and offers a fluid browsing experience, even with heavy animations or embedded videos.
-On this page, a regular audit of your performance is essential to maintain optimal efficiency in your store.
+A fast loading time reduces the bounce rate, promotes retention, and offers a fluid browsing experience, even with heavy animations or integrated videos.
+On this page, a regular audit of your performance is essential to maintain optimal efficiency on your store.
 Let's discover together how to maximize your CRO potential with Shopify.

-Graph showing the impact of loading speed on Shopify e-commerce performance.
+Graph showing the impact of load speed on Shopify e-commerce performance.

 The main factors slowing down pages on Shopify and affecting Conversion Rate Optimization (CRO)